aimes1/PhyloGen563/manuscript/final_project-report.md

-# Construction and comparison of phylogenetic trees by diverse software methods for 12 *Vibrio fischeri* strains from the *rscS* locus
+# Construction and comparison of phylogenetic trees by diverse software methods for 12 *Vibrio fischeri* strains from the *rscS* locus consistently identifies Group A as phylogenetically related

 Avery Imes

-Title requirements: Title is concise, conveys main point of analysis, and includes these key components: study system, variables, result & direction

 ## Abstract
 Requirements: Concisely & clearly covers all key components in 200 words or less: biological rationale, hypothesis, approach, result direction & conclusions